Cell phones, sex and chicken pot pies: 4 Fulton jail contractors arrested in contraband sting

 The investigation, which began in May, has uncovered significant allegations.

-Natalie Ammons, Public Information Officer for the Fulton County Jail, said the officers, who were employed by Strategic Security, “have all been terminated today but they are considered contractors.”
+Natalie Ammons, director of communications for the Fulton County Sheriff’s Office said the officers, who were employed by Strategic Security, “have all been terminated today but they are considered contractors.”

 The Sheriff’s Office reported that one security officer, Breasha Tate, allegedly smuggled cell phones into the jail by hiding them in a cutout inside a book.